10 Steps on How to Plan a Road Trip! Ultimate Guide!

 A.M.P.L.E.
 Stands for:

-• E: Events leading to present situation (rule out trauma vs. medical)
+- E: Events leading to the present situation (rule out trauma vs. medical)

 Navigation

-Another critical consideration when road trip planning is to have someone to track your road trip progress as you’re driving along your route across the country.
+Another critical consideration when road trip planning is having someone track your progress as you drive across the country.

 While some may question the validity of having a person monitor the road trip progress in the age of G.P.S., it will make sense when traveling in a remote area of our national parks or some other location with limited G.P.S. or Google Maps coverage.